Healthy looking skin is something that almost everybody desires.

 A pound of cherries, once you take in account the pits, will give you around 250 calories.
 Your cost per calorie will be relatively high, as it would cost you $40 a day to eat only those cherries if you wanted to get 2000 calories.

 Let’s also consider blueberries, which yield only 230 calories per pound.
-If you get them at $3 a pound (good deal), it will cost you $26 to feed yourself.
+If you get them at $3 a pound (good deal), it will cost you $26 to feed yourself for the day.

-But as we’ve seen, cheap bananas — when they’re not even at rock-bottom prices, will cost you only $6.43 for 2000 calories.
+But as we’ve seen, cheap bananas — even when you didn’t get them for a really good deal, will cost you only $6.43 for 2000 calories.

 If you buy oranges at Costco in bulk, it will cost you around $9.81 to feed yourself for the day, eating only oranges.

 Avocados are usually $1.99 per avocado.
 You would need 7.22 avocados to get 2000 calories, so it will cost you $14.36 a day eating only avocados!
 (Note: This is NOT recommended!)